storm-fsv-cvut/smoderp2d-manual/user_guide/docs/index.md

 model are in detail described in the reference manual.

-![Land Cover vector map with land cover identifier](./img/land_cover_byk.png)
+![Land Cover vector map with land cover identifier](./img/land_cover_byk.png) For instance, in Czechia soil type data from agricultural land can be obtain from combination of ZABAGED and LPIS data.

 ### Soil and landuse parameters table (Compulsory)